- Title

 - Curatorial Notes

-Banqueting was an important aspect of medieval Islamic society, and cookbooks and illustrated manuscripts of the period provide some idea of the dining practices of members of the upper class.
-Meals were typically served on a low table or cloth spread across the ground with guests seated on the floor.
-Food was served in communal bowls to be shared by the diners while drinks were served in bowls, metal cups, and fine glass goblets such as this one.
+Banqueting was an important aspect of medieval Islamic society, and cookbooks and illustrated manuscripts of the period provide some idea of elite dining practices.
+Meals were typically served on a low table or cloth spread across the ground, with guests seated on floor cushions.
+Food was served in communal bowls to be shared, while drinks were served in ceramic or glass beakers, gold, silver, or base-metal cups, and fine glass goblets such as this one, probably intended for wine.
+Wine was not drunk with the meal but rather with lighter foods before or after dining.